-After a promising debut with “Shadow of the Vampire,” director E. Elias Merhige stumbles in his transition to a more traditional thriller -- delivering a plodding and familiar “cop sees what the killer sees” riff.
-"Suspect Zero" appears destined for a brief theatrical life, with better prospects of tracking down business in ancillary venues.
+After a promising debut with “Shadow of the Vampire,” director E. Elias Merhige stumbles in his transition to a more traditional thriller — delivering a plodding and familiar “cop sees what the killer sees” riff that plays like a poorly inflated “The X-Files” episode.
+With minimal star power and a somewhat convoluted premise, “Suspect Zero” registers closer to its titular digit than Bo Derek territory on a 1-to-10 scale, and appears destined for a brief theatrical life, with better prospects of tracking down business in ancillary venues.

 Starting with the “Blair Witch”-y appearance of its signature image — a zero with a nil slash through it — there’s little that feels fresh about this project, which begins earnestly enough but exhausts too much time building toward a “reveal” that’s actually in its trailer.

 In a straight leading man turn unlike his shadier roles in the company of Neil LaBute, Aaron Eckhart plays discredited FBI agent Thomas Mackelway.
 Booted from Dallas down to the backwater of New Mexico, he’s almost instantly confronted with a baffling homicide and reunited with his former partner and lover (Carrie-Anne Moss).

 Fairly quickly, Mackelway begins to piece together that the perpetrator, Benjamin O’Ryan (Ben Kingsley), is pursuing serial killers and seems to possess some sort of extra-sensory powers.
 In the midst of their cat-and-mouse game, though, the prey keeps dangling clues, baiting an increasingly frustrated agent tormented by his own rose-colored visions.
 “You want me to see what you see,” Mackelway says as he sifts through the breadcrumbs.